-Both quartz and granite are very durable, yet they can stain if products like red wine or olive oil are left on their surfaces for too long.
-Always clean up spills promptly.
+Both quartz and granite are durable, but products like red wine and olive oil can stain them.
+Clean up spills promptly.

-Porcelain is a non-porous material so you will not need to reseal it.
+Porcelain is a non-porous material.
+You'll never need to reseal it.

-NEVER clean your porcelain, quartz, or granite countertops with abrasive products.
-Use mild soap and water or other cleaners recommended by your countertop installation team.
+Do not clean your countertops with abrasive products.
+Use mild soap and water or other cleaners recommended by the manufacturer.

 Seams will be visible in any porcelain, granite, or quartz product.
-Our installation crew plans for this by putting seams in less conspicuous places in your kitchen whenever possible.
+Our fabricator plans for this by installing seams in less conspicuous places.